About This Page

-Stemming from the cannabis plant, marijuana is an illegal substance, yet carries such a normalised image.
-Combining the chemicals of CBD and THC, cannabis is recognised as both healing and psychoactive, resulting in contradictory views.
+Stemming from the cannabis plant, marijuana is an illegal substance, yet its use is a normalised image.
+Combining the chemicals of CBD and THC, cannabis is recognised as healing and psychoactive, resulting in contradictory views.

-While it may be used for holistic therapies, cannabis is a drug and is addictive, down to its chemical makeup and the traits that it induces for users.
+While it may be used for holistic therapies, cannabis is a drug and is addictive, down to its chemical makeup and the traits that it induces in users.

-Consumed in a number of different ways, from inhalation to baked goods and cannabis oil, research suggests that its toxicity and addictive rates are less than further illicit drugs, such as heroin and cocaine.
+Consumed in several ways, from inhalation to baked goods and cannabis oil, research suggests that its toxicity and addictive rates are less than illicit drugs, such as heroin and cocaine.

 It also suggests how cannabis itself isn’t the catalyst for the development of addiction, as those who misuse drugs will have an organic susceptibility and vulnerability to addictive behaviours.

-However, through the calming effects that cannabis offers, for those with vulnerabilities or emotional needs, it is addictive, resulting in a cannabis use disorder (CUD).
+However, the calming effects that cannabis offers for those with vulnerabilities or emotional needs are addictive, resulting in CUD.

 Cannabis Addiction – Physical & Psychological Effects